Mearitek/MeariSdk/Android/docs/Meari Android SDK Guide.md

 ### 10.2.1 Apply for an account
 ```
-Please apply for Aurora Push account and create application by yourself, refer to the official document to access Aurora Push.
+Please apply for Aurora Push account and create application by yourself, refer to the official document to integrate Aurora Push.
 Contact us to configure the Aurora key and secret you applied for.
 ```
 ### 10.2.2 Setting User Alias
 ```
-UserInfo is obtained after successfully logging in to meati.
+UserInfo is obtained after successfully logging in to meari.
-After the aurora is successfully initialized, use the userInfo.getJpushAlias ​​() successfully obtained by login to set the aurora alias.
+After the aurora is successfully initialized, use the userInfo.getJpushAlias ​​() successfully from login to set the aurora alias.
 Initialize and set the alias refer to the official document or the MeariSDK demo
 ```
 ### 10.2.3 Message Handling
 ```
-Refer to the message processing in the MyReceiver file in the demo
+Refer to the message processing in the MyReceiver file from the demo
 ```

 ## 10.3 Integrated Google Push